is8ac/aural2/paper/aural2.md

 But if the LSTM observes information which is very rarely observed when in worlds of state 0, this is evidence sufficient to overcome the strong prior probably and stop believing that it is in a world of state 0.
 However this new information is often observed with approximately equal frequency in worlds of state 1 and state 2.
 Although it knows that it is not in state 0, it does not know whether it is in state 1 or 2.
-Recall that loss is calculated as the square of the different between the models outputs and the true state of the world.
+Recall that loss is calculated as the square of the difference between the models outputs and the true state of the world.
 The LSTM will therefore output a probabilities of, for example, 0.06 for state 0, and probabilities of 0.47 for 1 and 2.
 As it observes new information, it updates the probabilities that it is in worlds 1 and 2.
 After observing many time steps of information more likely to be observed when in, for example, state 2, it will once again assign a probability of, for example 1.96 to being in state 2, and assign a high prior probability to being in state 2 next iteration.